heavyengineer/drupal-tug/README.md

 So any Drush commands can be appended to the ./Ddrush.sh script without having to create ssh connections etc.

 If you're at a command line in the proxy vhost and trying to run Drush using the 'docker exec' stuff, then you will need to use the full path for drush on the apache-server container e.g. /root/.composer/vendor/bin/drush
-Drush requires ssh on the machines it's going to manage so the approach has been to instantiate a new container for every drush command.  this is resource intensive but the 'Docker' way.
+Drush requires ssh on the machines it's going to manage so the approach has been to instantiate a new container for every drush command.
+Whilst this is resource intensive but the 'Docker' way and prevents an key mangement shenanigans.

 ##SSH to the proxy VM
 Another util script is Tssh.sh - this gets the hex address of the proxy vm and dumps you at the vagrant command prompt.
 From there you can run your favourite docker commands as normal.